-The Louisiana State Employees' Retirement System (LASERS) earned a 35.6% gross-of-feesi, time-weighted return on investments for the fiscal year ended June 30, 2021.
-As a result, the total gross-of-fee investment value of the fund as of June 30, 2021 exceeded \$13.9 billion.
-This is the Plan's highest ever fiscal year-end return, and places LASERS in the top second percentile for the one-year period, as compared to other public pension plans with market values greater than \$1 billion in the Wilshire Trust Universe Comparison Service (TUCS)ii.
-Longerterm annualized rates of return are 11.5% for the five-year period, 8.0% for the seven-year period, and 8.7% for the ten-year period.
+For the fiscal year ended June 30, 2022, the Louisiana State Employees' Retirement System (LASERS) earned a -7.2% gross-of-feesi, time-weighted return on investments.
+As a result, the total gross-of-fee investment value of the fund as of June 30, 2022, was just under \$12.5 billion.
+This return places LASERS in the top fifty-seventh percentile for the one-year period, as compared to other public pension plans with market values greater than \$1 billion in the Wilshire Trust Universe Comparison Service (TUCS)ii.
+Longer-term annualized rates of return are 12.2% for the two-year period, 8.2% for the six-year period, and 7.8% for the 10-year period.